 - Lilies have all the characteristics of monocots with leaves with parallel venation and an adventitious root system.

 - Additionally, the flowers in lilies are trimerous with the number of petals and sepals in the multiple of three.

 - The plant is small and herbaceous, which is characteristic of all monocots.

-- Some lilies, however, might have different flowers making it difficult to distinguish them from other dicots.
+- Some lilies, however, have different flowers making it difficult to distinguish them from other dicots.

-- Sometime, it might look as the flower is formed of a single petal.
+- Sometimes, it looks as the flower is formed of a single petal.
 The petal is a modified leaf termed spathe, underneath which are the real petals.

 Examples of Dicots